 Student Access Services

-Ringling College of Art and Design is committed to providing equal access opportunities for all students.
+Ringling College is committed to providing equal access opportunities for all students.
 Students who have disabilities are offered a variety of reasonable accommodations in order to have complete access to all academic programs.
 This is in compliance with Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA) regulations and other relevant state and federal legislation policies.

 Housing accommodations require more notice for planning and assignment.
 Students that require housing accommodations are encouraged to email Student Access Services at email@example.com once a housing contract has been submitted.